 How to cook Brown Rice

-The two for one ratio applies for Brown Rice.
-But again, you may want to follow the manufacturer’s instructions to cook your rice.
-Most people add butter, but I prefer extra-virgin Olive Oil because it keeps the rice moist.
-This way, if I don’t have a vegetable stew or a bean puree, it is perfect for eating with fried fish or fried turkey.
+Most people add butter to their brown rice, but I prefer extra-virgin olive oil because it keeps the rice moist and flavorful.
+This way, even if I don’t have a vegetable stew or bean puree to serve with the rice, it is still delicious on its own or paired with fried fish or fried turkey.

-When you ready to cook your rice the following steps are easy to follow:
+When you are ready to cook your rice, follow the steps below:

 - Always rinse your rice before cooking.
-By rinsing the rice, you are removing the excess starches coated on the grains.
+You are removing the excess starches coated on the grains by rinsing the rice.
 This will make the rice fluffier and less gummy.

 - Once the water starts to boil, add the rinsed rice.
 Stir to mix and bring to a boil.
 Let the rice cook until the water has almost evaporated.
 Turn down the heat and cover the pan.
 Let simmer until the rice is fork-tender and fluffy, about 45 minutes.